VLSIDA/chip-tutorials/sta.md

 These tutorials all use [TCL (Tool Command Language)](https://www.tcl.tk/man/tcl8.5/tutorial/tcltutorial.html) scripts to interact with OpenSTA.
 You don't need to master TCL, but you should be familiar with it.
 It is based on LISP but with customized commands for EDA tools.
+While you can also use these commands in Python, *the industry standard is currently TCL*.

 This tutorial will utilize the spm design example final output that was created by OpenLane2.
 You should untar the file for this tutorial: